fabric8-analytics/fabric8-analytics-vscode-extension/README.md

 Red Hat OpenShift.io services extension allows developers using more traditional development tools to benefit from the package, security and license analytics that [OpenShift.io](https://openshift.io/) provides:
 - Common Vulnerabilities and Exposures (CVE) analysis highlights code dependencies that have open CVEs against them.
 - License analysis determines the license used by the project and its dependencies.
 If the project already has a license the analysis will show any conflicts between that license and dependency licenses that may be more restrictive.
 If the project does not have a license, OpenShift.io will suggest a license for the project that is sufficiently permissive to match the license restrictions of the dependencies.
-- Insights are provided on the dependencies used - flagging dependencies that are rarely used together and suggesting similar alternatives that are more commonly used
+- Suggesting dependencies that can be added to your application stack, alternative packages to currently used dependencies if any of the currently used dependencies are not typically used together in an application stack

 Today OpenShift.io services extension is limited to Vert.x and Spring Boot projects using Maven.
 Going forward, additional builders for Java, npm and PyPI ecosystems will be supported.